 There are effective treatments available for constipation; the best approach relies on a clear understanding of the underlying cause.
 If you get constipated without reason, first see your doctor to rule out serious problems.
 Once a grim problem is ruled out, there are simple measures that can help you get rid of the problem.

-Fibre and anti-oxidants present in many vegetables, fruits and grains, help form soft, bulky stool.
-Make sure to increase your fibre intake a little at a time, so your body gets used to it, gradually.
+Fiber and anti-oxidants present in many vegetables, fruits and grains, help form soft, bulky stool.
+Make sure to increase your fiber intake a little at a time, so your body gets used to it, gradually.